immortalmind2016/air-quality/README.md

 - Add a new field to the pollution entity to store the provider name.
 - Using bull queue based on redis to handle the cron jobs.
 - Create kubernetes deployment file for the application.
+- Adding hash for each docker image based on the git commit hash [useful in rollback].